: Greg Shine/ BLM

 Advertisements

-For a mid-range trek, consider Little Blitzen Gorge where you can choose to hike a shorter or longer route (3.1 to 9.3 miles each way) through a canyon filled with aspens, cottonwoods and waterfalls.
-It’s best accessed in the spring — during wildflower season — or again August through November.
+For a midrange trek, consider Little Blitzen Gorge, where you can hike routes ranging from about 3 to 9 miles each way through a canyon filled with aspens, cottonwoods and waterfalls.
+It’s best hiked in the spring during wildflower season or again August through November.

 Intrepid hikers may aim for Big Indian Gorge, 16 miles round-trip or 10 miles one way with a shuttle option.
-Best between August and November, you’ll find stream crossings, wildflowers and waterfalls, with a steep cross-country hike out of the canyon.
+Best between August and November, the route features stream crossings, wildflowers and waterfalls with a steep cross-country hike out of the canyon.

 Frenchglen Hotel courtesy of the Oregon Film Office

-Make your basecamp at any of half a dozen nearby campgrounds and a historic bed and breakfast.
-Fish Lake Campground (open July through September) and Jackman Park Campground (mid-June through October) are located at high elevation (7,400 feet and 7,800 feet, respectively) with incredible views and activity options aplenty just beyond your tent.
-Page Springs Campground, at 4,200 feet, is open year-round with a volunteer host for visitors between May and October.
-South Steens Campground is a lovely basecamp for tent campers as well as RVs and horses between May and November.
-Finally, Steens Mountain Wilderness Resort (also a campground) offers tent and RV sites as well as deluxe 2-bedroom “homestead” cabins (full kitchen, TV/DVD, washer/dryer and bedding included.)
-Guests also have access to their Wi-Fi, facilities and general store with firewood, amenities and fishing licenses.
+Steens has numerous campgrounds.
+Fish Lake Campground (open July through September) and Jackman Park Campground (mid-June through October) sit above 7,000 feet and offer views and activity options just beyond your tent.
+Page Springs Campground, at 4,200 feet, is open year-round.
+South Steens Campground is a lovely base camp for tent campers as well as RVs and horses between May and November.
+Finally, Steens Mountain Wilderness Resort (also a campground) offers tent and RV sites as well as deluxe two-bedroom cabins.

 Alvord Desert by Clayton Cotterell

-Give your sore muscles a treat and take a soak in the soothing Alvord Hot Springs (open to overnight guests only), where the host will share information about the area and show you her great rock collection.
-Crane Hot Springs is another blissful refuge, about 30 miles southeast of Burns, that offers day soaks (indoor and outdoor) as well as cabins, RV camping and teepees in the summer months.
+While you’re there, soak in the soothing Alvord Hot Springs; overnight guests in the tent spaces or refurbished Army bunkers on site have priority, so call ahead.
+Crane Hot Springs is another blissful refuge, about 30 miles southeast of Burns, that offers day soaks (indoor and outdoor) as well as cabins, RV camping and tepees in the summer months.

-Hope you brought your fishing pole.
-Take it with you to the pristine Mann Lake or the little-known Wild and Scenic Donner und Blitzen River, known for its catch-and-release angling.
-Binoculars, too, are a must for this trip.
-Pick up a bird guide before you go and see how many you can spot at the Malheur National Wildlife Refugea sanctuary for 187,757 acres of wildlife habitat with a public museum and visitor center to help you soak it all in.
-This corner of the state is famous for its migratory birding opportunities year-round.
+Hope you brought your fishing rod.
+Take it with you to the pristine Mann Lake or the little-known Wild and Scenic Donner und Blitzen River with its catch-and-release angling.
+Malheur National Wildlife Refuge, a sanctuary for 187,757 acres of wildlife habitat with a public museum and visitor center, offers world-class birding.

-Don’t leave Harney County without exploring the high-desert town of Burns, a few compact blocks filled with restaurants, shops and a movie theater.
-Also in Burns is the Oards Gallery — a treasure trove of Native artifacts combined with a small convenience store; stock up on drinks and snacks for the ride home.
+Don’t leave Harney County without seeing the high-desert town of Burns, a few compact blocks filled with restaurants, shops and a movie theater.
+Oard’s Museum & Gallery offers a treasure trove of Native artifacts and a small convenience store.

 About The